On the Emergence of Testing Strategies: A Socio-technical Grounded Theory: Conceptual Outcomes -- Conditions of testing

 \subsubsection{\evidence{}~Community Perspectives}

 Beyond the scope of software projects, developers learn from a potentially global community who advocate or condemn specific testing practices.
-Those community perspectives on software testing are represented on Q\&A platforms like \stackoverflow{}~\cite{swillus_sentiment_2023}, interactive forums, or at practitioner conferences.
-Apart from interactive platforms community perspectives and opinions also reach developers through gray literature like books, magazines, or blogs~\cite{garousi_when_2016}.
-Formal education like university programs~\cite{ardic_hey_2023} or vocational training can also introduce biases regarding testing practices.
-Perspectives on testing shared through any of the aforementioned ways are detached from the context that a practitioner is situated in.
-A university program or a blog post cannot account for the specific conditions in real-world projects.
-Reconstruction of knowledge is required in order to apply it to projects: \interviewee{Blog posts had this thing that they come from a place of their understanding, but I didn't have the same background.
-So I had to reconstruct that background for myself\ldots authors in general had their own context.}{5}{00:09:54} Teaching and learning testing is challenging because translating theory to practice in the context of its application is inevitable and difficult \code{ContextDependentMethodAdaptation}: \interviewee{University can not do anything differently because if you give a person that kind of complicated project\ldots they are not gonna understand testing}{2}{00:56:09}.
-Crucially, when translating from theory to practice (\code{comparingTheoryToPractice}, \code{learningThroughPractice}) within a complicated context does not happen, \code{ApplyingTheory} can lead to inflexibility and \textit{over-fitting} of methods.
+Those community perspectives are represented on Q\&A platforms like \stackoverflow{}~\cite{swillus_sentiment_2023}, interactive forums, or at practitioner conferences.
+Community perspectives and opinions also reach developers through gray literature like books, magazines, or blogs~\cite{garousi_when_2016}.
+Perspectives on testing shared through any of the aforementioned ways are detached from the concrete projects that a practitioner is participating in.{2.7} A university program or a blog post cannot account for the specific conditions in real-world projects.
+Reconstruction of knowledge is required in order to apply it to projects\groundedintwo{4}{1.002}{5}{2} \reviewmark{Teaching and learning testing is challenging because translating theory to practice in the context of its application can be difficult \code{ContextDependentMethodAdaptation}\groundedin{2}{0.13}.} When translating from theory to practice (\code{comparingTheoryToPractice}, \code{learningThroughPractice}) in a complicated situation does not happen, \code{ApplyingTheory}\groundedin{57}{1.5} can lead to inflexibility and \textit{over-fitting} of methods.{2.7} \reviewmarktwo{Learning \textit{theoretical} community perspectives can lead to dogmatic perspectives that impact testing choices, especially when there is no process of translating theory to applied practice (\code{followingFundamentalTestingApproach})\groundedin{4}{1.5}.}{2.7} It can also create resistance against testing practices to be used for example when it opposes their application\groundedin{43}{1.5}.
+Community perspectives add normative value to testing practices. \reviewmarktwo{We see examples of this tendency when developers regard specific practices as ``normal'' best-practices (\code{assumingBestPractice})\groundedinthree{4}{1.8}{8}{0.15}{53}{1}.} \reviewmark{On the other hand, when interviewees elaborated on nuanced perspectives (\code{takingDifferentPerspectivesOnTesting}, \code{rejectingFundamentalTestingApproach}) we were warned explicitly that the opinion could be controversial (\code{TestingControversy})\groundedin{2}{0.11}.} Community perspectives, when described and discussed in a way that is removed from their actual application, can create dogmatic attitudes (\code{DogmaticApplicationOfTesting}). \reviewmarktwo{Dogma which is followed by individuals can then stand in the way of reasonable testing approaches\groundedin{4}{1.5}}